-Some Windows 7 or Vista computer users may be facing a problem of seeing a Black Screen for even upto 10 minutes when the users unlock their computers.
+Some Windows 7 or Vista computer users may be facing the problem of seeing a Black Screen for even up to 10 minutes when the users unlock their computers.
 This article provides a fix for this problem.

 A temporary workaround is to Stop and Disable the “Desktop Window Manager Session Manager” service.
 Disabling this service will turn off the “Aero” graphics display feature, which will disable certain features such as Aero Peek, Aero Snap, Aero Shake, and so on.

 - Click the Start button, type “services.msc” and then press the ENTER key, or click the icon that comes up under “Programs” in the Instant Search box.

 - Locate and then double-click the Desktop Window Manager Session Manager service.

 - Locate the “Startup type” dropdown and change the value to “disabled”.

 - Locate and click the button labeled “Stop”.

 - Click the Apply button, and then click the OK button.